-The third and fourth stages of team development moves towards performance and sustaining it.
-Performance requires individual strengths to be used to the best advantage of the team and in ways so that collectively more is achieved than would be independently.
-A leaders role will be to stimulate individual strengths and team strengths.
+The third and fourth stages of team development moves towards performance and how to sustain it.
+Performance requires individual strengths to be used to the best advantage of the team, so that collectively more is achieved than would be independently.
+A leader’s role will be to stimulate individual strengths and team strengths.

 We propose approaches to encourage performance and to sustain performance in our articles:

 A particular issue as teams move from the developing stage toward performance is that they may get too comfortable and focus too much on the relationships in the team, and not enough on the results and performance required by the team.
 We discuss this in our article: